Nikolai Kardashev: Education

-He attended Moscow State University (Russian abbreviation MGU) in the Astronomy division of the Mechanics and Mathematics Department.
-Here he concentrated his studies/interests in radio astronomy, a topic which was new and developing.
+He attended Moscow State University in the astronomy division of the Faculty of Mechanics and Mathematics.
+He concentrated his studies based on his interest in radio astronomy, a topic that was new and developing at the time.
+After graduating in 1955, he worked at the Sternberg Astronomical Institute and received his doctorate in physical and mathematical sciences in 1962.

 Career

 He joined the Space Research Institute (IKI) of the USSR Academy of Sciences in 1967.
 He became deputy director of IKI in 1977.
 During the dissolution of the USSR, Nikolai became the director of the Astro Space Center of the Lebedev Physical Institute.
-In 1978, Nikolai started a project known as the Space VLBI mission RadioAstron.
-This mission endured for more than 30 years and a spacecraft was finally launched in 2011.
-The RadioAstron mission has become important to modern observational astrophysics.
+In 1978, Nikolai started a space satellite project known as RadioAstron.
+The program endured for more than 30 years and a space satellite named Spektr-R was finally launched in 2011.
+The mission RadioAstron has become important for modern observational astrophysics.

-He in 1964 proposed what would be known as the Kardashev scale, the idea of measuring a civilization's degree of technological advancement based on the amount of energy it is able to use.
+In 1964, at a conference in Soviet Armenia, he presented a paper titled "Передача информации внеземными цивилизациями" ("Transmission of Information by Extraterrestrial Civilizations").
+The paper proposed what would become known as the Kardashev scale, the idea of measuring a civilization's technological advancement based on the amount of energy it is able to use, with a civilization that can use all the energy of a planet defined as Type I (the other Types, II and III, were defined as civilizations that can use all the energy of a star and a galaxy, respectively).
 He also proposed Very Long Baseline Interferometry (VLBI), which replaced conventional radio transmission lines with magnetic tape recordings; it was demonstrated in 1967.

 He may have predicted the existence of pulsars before they were actually discovered, in his paper ‘Transmission of Information by Extraterrestrial Civilizations'.

 Organizations

-He was an active participant of the International Astronomical Union where he was: Vice-President of Executive Committee (1997-2003), Vice-President of Commission 51 Bio-Astronomy (1982-1991), Organizing Committee Member of Commission 40 Radio Astronomy (1967-1985), Member of Division B Facilities, Technologies and Data Science (2019), Member of Division F Planetary Systems and Astrobiology (2019), Member of Commission 40 Radio Astronomy (2015), Member of Commission 51 Bio-Astronomy (2015), Member of Division III Planetary Systems Sciences (2012), Member of Division X Radio Astronomy (2012), and Member of Special Nominating Committee (2000-2003).
+He was an active participant of the International Astronomical Union, for which he was: Vice-president of Executive Committee (1997–2003), vice-president of Commission 51 Bio-Astronomy (1982–1991), Organizing Committee Member of Commission 40 Radio Astronomy (1967–1985), Member of Division B Facilities, Technologies and Data Science (2019), Member of Division F Planetary Systems and Astrobiology (2019), Member of Commission 40 Radio Astronomy (2015), Member of Commission 51 Bio-Astronomy (2015), Member of Division III Planetary Systems Sciences (2012), Member of Division X Radio Astronomy (2012), and Member of Special Nominating Committee (2000–2003).

-He was a member of the USSR Academy of Sciences, Division of General Physics and Astronomy: first as a corresponding (associate) member (12 December 1976), then as a Full Member (21 March 1994), and served as chair of the Russian Academy of Sciences Council on Astronomy from 1999 until his death.
+He was a member of the USSR Academy of Sciences, Division of General Physics and Astronomy: first as a corresponding (associate) member (12 December 1976), then as a Full Member (21 March 1994), and served as director of the Russian Academy of Sciences Council on Astronomy from 1999 until his death.

-He was a participant of the Committee on Space Research as Vice President from 1982-1986.
+He was a participant of the Committee on Space Research as vice president from 1982 to 1986.